SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 SKEMA (sensational spelling for schema) is the schema language for [SKON](./SKON%20v1%20Spec.md).

 SKEMA aims to be the best schema language to back SKON up.
-It's focus should be to complement SKON in the best way possible while still retaining some SKONs simplicity.
+Its focus should be to complement SKON in the best way possible while still retaining most of SKONs simplicity.

 It's only meant to describe a SKON file and nothing else.